TheGort/thegort.github.io/about.md

 In summary, I am an undergraduate who is looking to learn more about the applications in the statistical sciences.
 I enjoy concepts including regression analysis and probability theory.
 In the future, I hope to deepen this knowledge and take more advanced courses related to these subjects.

-My hobbies include video games, cinematography/video editing and making people smile.
+My hobbies include video games, cinematography/video editing, and making people smile.

 I enjoy playing Valorant, League of Legends, Stardew Valley, Sid Meier's Civilization and many other games [(check out my Steam profile here)](https://steamcommunity.com/id/thegortisthebestrightnow/){:target="_blank"}.
 If you'd ever like to join my friends and I sometime, add me on Discord via TheGort#5051.